On average, your neighbors pay $64 a month.See Your Rates

 Drivers under age 18 face several driving restrictions.
 They cannot drive between 1:00 am and 4:00 am until they turn 18.
-For their first 6 months holding a license, drivers under 18 are not allowed to drive with more than one passenger under the age of 25 who is not a family member, unless the driver has a parent or guardian in the car.
+For the first 6 months, drivers under 18 can't drive with more than one passenger under the age of 25.
+Unless they're a family member or the driver has a parent or guardian in the car.

 All New Hampshire drivers are required to renew their driver’s license every 5 years.
 If you are 75 or older, you will need to retake the road test.